colin0brass/FaceLabellingExportLrPlugin/README.md

 Once the plug-in is installed, please check its configuration in Plug-in Manager.
 See "Overall Settings", where the paths to the helper apps are configured.

 It will have a go at choosing default paths for Mac vs Windows, however they might well be wrong for your computer setup, so please do check and update as necessary.
 The default paths for ImageMagick are simple fixed paths, with no clever sensing or update going on, so they are highly likely to need updating.

 Please check if it says 'Found' for all of the helper apps, and if not, ensure they are installed and that the paths are correct.

 Export settings in Export dialog box are persistent between sessions (saved during 'Export' operation)

 ### Export
 Once the plug-in is installed and configured (as above), select some photos from your libary in Lightroom (Classic) and click 'Export...".

 Select "Face Labelling Export" from the "Export To:" option at the top of the screen.

 I have not done any testing of the standard Export "Add to this catalog" option.
 I suspect I might try to remove it in future.

+I have added selection of the font type, which uses ImageMagick to list available system fonts In case of problems, or to check what fonts ImageMagick knows about, try something like the following on the command-line (adding path to ImageMagick app if you need to):
+`magick -list font`
+or on a linux-like system with "grep" available, to get a more condensed font list:
+`magick -list font | grep Font`

 Check the export location, choose your labelling options (e.g. whether to draw the text, and which boxes to draw) and finally click "Export"